ewaldmire/ascender/docs/auth/saml.md

 # SAML
-Security Assertion Markup Language, or SAML, is an open standard for exchanging authentication and/or authorization data between an identity provider (*i.e.*, LDAP) and a service provider (*i.e.*, climber).
-More concretely, climber can be configured to talk with SAML in order to authenticate (create/login/logout) users of climber.
-User Team and Organization membership can be embedded in the SAML response to climber.
+Security Assertion Markup Language, or SAML, is an open standard for exchanging authentication and/or authorization data between an identity provider (*i.e.*, LDAP) and a service provider (*i.e.*, ascender).
+More concretely, ascender can be configured to talk with SAML in order to authenticate (create/login/logout) users of ascender.
+User Team and Organization membership can be embedded in the SAML response to ascender.

 # Configure SAML Authentication
 Please see the [Tower documentation](https://docs.ansible.com/ansible-tower/latest/html/administration/ent_auth.html#saml-authentication-settings) as well as the [Ansible blog post](https://www.ansible.com/blog/using-saml-with-red-hat-ansible-tower) for basic SAML configuration.
-Note that climber's SAML implementation relies on `python-social-auth` which uses `python-saml`. climber exposes three fields which are directly passed to the lower libraries:
+Note that ascender's SAML implementation relies on `python-social-auth` which uses `python-saml`. ascender exposes three fields which are directly passed to the lower libraries:
 * `SOCIAL_AUTH_SAML_SP_EXTRA` is passed to the `python-saml` library configuration's `sp` setting.
 * `SOCIAL_AUTH_SAML_SECURITY_CONFIG` is passed to the `python-saml` library configuration's `security` setting.
 * `SOCIAL_AUTH_SAML_EXTRA_DATA`